cdlhub/documentation/md/ReferenceModel.md

 <a id="gulcalc"></a>
 ## gulcalc
 The gulcalc program performs Monte Carlo sampling of ground up loss and calculates mean and standard deviation by numerical integration of the cdfs.
-The sampling methodology of Oasis classic has been extended beyond linear interpolation to include bin value sampling and quadratic interpolation.
+The sampling methodology has been extended beyond linear interpolation to include point value sampling and quadratic interpolation.
 This supports damage bin intervals which represent a single discrete damage value, and damage distributions with cdfs that are described by a piecewise quadratic function.

 ##### Stream_id